gmtsciencedev/scitq/README.md

 It has a few added capabilities apart from strict task distribution:

-- First it has the capacity to manage cloud instance life cycle (as for now OpenStack (OVH), but others to follow shortly) - Note that you can still use scitq without using that functionality, and you may use it in a mixed environment (with one or several static server plus extra temporary servers recruited on the cloud).
+- First it has the capacity to manage cloud instance life cycle (as for now OpenStack (OVH), Azure, and others to follow) - Note that you can still use scitq without using that functionality, and you may use it in a mixed environment (with one or several static server plus extra temporary servers recruited on the cloud).